 You want the navigation choices and style to make sense to them.
 You need the content headlines to talk to their specific needs.
 You want calls to action that engage them.

 In short, you aren’t designing a website for your board or your medical staff or even you… you’re designing it for Mary and Julie.
 Ask what they need from your website and you’ll be on the path to success.

 You might also like: The value of audience personas

 2. Play up your unique selling propositionsWhat do you do exceptionally well?
 What do you offer that makes you different from other healthcare providers?
 If people have a choice in hospitals, why should they choose you?
 Answer these questions and you’re well on your way to establishing your healthcare website content organization and needs.

 If people have a choice, why should they choose you?
-Smart healthcare website design + development answers that question.Tweet thisContent is what drives people to your website.
+Smart healthcare web design and development answers that question.Tweet thisContent is what drives people to your website.
 The way you present that content is what makes your audience want to spend time learning about your services and further engaging.
 Keep your strongest benefits top-of-mind when designing your healthcare website and then work towards highlighting them.
-A few examples:

 - If you have a new surgical suite or just became a Level III Certified NICU, you should promote that on the home page in an attractive, eye-catching manner.
 This immediately sets you apart and draws readers further into your site to learn more.

 - Do you offer the convenience of making online appointments?
 Keep that feature front and center so your website users make use of it.